Get Involved

 Kiwi call counting – every May June, we participate in the annual kiwi call counts.

-Trap Toxin lines on Te Whara – On the main reserve there are trap and toxin lines zig zagging the entire reserve.
-Some of these are through steep terrain although most of those areas contain hand lines, it is still physically challenging work.
+Trap Toxin lines on Te Whara – On the main reserve there are trap and toxin lines the entire reserve.
+Some of these are through steep terrain.

 No items found.